kauwai/robofriends/README.md

 This project came as a result of a ZTM lesson.
 However, I opted to use React's useState and useEffect instead of Lifecycle Components and Class States, since theformer are more modern.

+A live version of the project can be seen here: https://kauwai.github.io/robofriends/

 ## Technologies

 * [React - 17.0.1](https://reactjs.org/);